yiisoft/data/README.md

 ### Filtering

+Filtering of data could be done in two steps:

+1. Forming a criteria for getting the data.
+That is done by "filter".
+2. Post-filtering data by iteration and checking each item.
+   That is done by `IterableDataReader` with filters.

+Whenever possible it is best to stick to using criteria because usually it gives much better performance.

-In order to filter data in a data provider implementing `FilterableDataInterface` you need to supply filter to `withFilter()` method:
+In order to filter data in a data reader implementing `FilterableDataInterface` you need to supply filter to `withFilter()` method:

 ```php